 - Do they have the right information to action this?

 - Are the facts correct?

 - Have you represented the information using accurate grammar and vocabulary?

 If you can answer yes to all these, your well on your way to scoring high on Content.
-For more information about the other five criteria, make sure you head over to the OET Preparation Portal.
+For more information about the other five criteria, make sure to check out the complete OET Writing Guide.